numpy/numpy/doc/neps/nep-0031-uarray.rst

 will not be explained here, the reader should refer to its documentation for this purpose.

-The only change this NEP proposes at its acceptance, is to make ``unumpy`` the officially recommended way to override NumPy. ``unumpy`` will remain a separate repository/package, and will be developed primarily with the input of duck-array authors and secondarily, custom dtype authors, via the usual GitHub workflow.
+The only change this NEP proposes at its acceptance, is to make ``unumpy`` the officially recommended way to override NumPy. ``unumpy`` will remain a separate repository/package (which we propose to vendor rather than depend on for the time being), and will be developed primarily with the input of duck-array authors and secondarily, custom dtype authors, via the usual GitHub workflow.
 There are a few reasons for this: